 Cambalache Forest – A Great Place for Biking or Walking

-The Cambalache State Forest (Bosque Estatal de Cambalache) offers a lovely oasis for picnics and gatherings, and it has several miles of trails designed for enjoying nature via mountain bike or walking.
+The Cambalache State Forest (Bosque Estatal de Cambalache) offers a lovely oasis for picnics and gatherings, and it has several miles of trails designed for enjoying nature via mountain bike, walking or bird watching.
 This is one of the few places in Puerto Rico where you can mountain bike along cool and shaded forest trails, in an area that has some facilities for your comfort.

 The forest is comprised of over 1000 acres of protected land, where local flora and fauna can thrive.
 Located between Arecibo and Barceloneta, this area is karst country — which means the landscape is limestone rock with lots of shrubs and trees.